-A first-generation Nepali-American climate organizer and a lifelong advocate for the working class, Sarahana Shrestha is running for New York State Assembly to change the culture of Albany and fight for the future Hudson Valley deserves.
+A first-generation Nepali-American climate organizer and a lifelong advocate for the working class, Sarahana Shrestha is running for re-election to continue changing the culture of Albany and fight for the future Hudson Valley deserves.

 Extreme poverty, systemic injustices, and the strength of collective action left a mark on Sarahana at an early age.
 She was nine years old when she witnessed a historical uprising in her hometown of Kathmandu, Nepal, demanding to reinstate multi-party democracy.
 Sarahana remembers being stuck on a school bus as violent clashes occurred outside, and later watching a euphoric parade go past her home when the centuries-old monarchy relinquished its rule.
 But gross inequalities remained in much of the country, fueling a civil war that would last 10 years and claim thousands of lives.

 A professor co-signing her student loan made it possible for Sarahana to move to New York in the fall of 2001 to study Computer Graphics.
 It was difficult being in a big new country at a turbulent time, but she found her bearings among those who believed in the possibility of another world, one where a system of peace, sustainability, and camaraderie keep everyone safe and nourished.
 Outside of her day job as a Graphic Designer and Creative Technologist, Sarahana remained an active advocate of this belief, founding a literary online journal that published political writings, banned by Nepal’s new King who seized powers through a coup.